MythTV/mythtv/README.md

    * IRC
       * Users: ircs://irc.libera.chat:6697/mythtv-users (Libera.​Chat, #mythtv-users)
       * Developers: ircs://irc.libera.chat:6697/mythtv  (Libera.​Chat, #mythtv)

+* License
+   * MythTV is licensed under the GPLv2, see LICENSE for details
+   * This applies to all code unless otherwise stated in the source files or to code in an external/ directory

 * Contributions
    * If you have patches for a new feature or a bug fix, please consider forking the project on ![Github](https://github.com/MythTV/mythtv) and creating a pull request.